-Angie Wilkins, Financial Program Coordinator
+Angie Wilkins, BA, Program Manager

-Terry Jeffs, RN, Assistant Nurse Manager
+Terry Jeffs, RN, Acting Nurse Manager

-Terry serves as the Charge Nurse on the CRU in addition to her role as a Clinical Research Nurse.
+Terry serves as the acting Nurse Manager on the CRU in addition to her role as a Clinical Research Nurse.
 She is a professional member of International Association of Clinical Research Nurses, Oncology Nurse Society and Sigma Theta Tau.
 Her certifications include: Dexa Scan, Metabolic Cart and ACLS.
 Before joining the CRU in 2003, Terry worked on a specialty surgical unit at Georgetown University Hospital where she cared for adults including liver and kidney transplant patients from the then newly launched Transplant program as well as neurology, urology, orthopedic, ophthalmology and reconstructive plastic surgery patients.
 In 1998, she graduated from George Mason University with a BSN.
 Since 1984, Terry and her husband are co-owners of a successful small business.
 Together they enjoy adventure traveling with their four grown children and grandson.
-Her hobbies include gardening, yoga and art.
+Her hobbies include gardening, yoga, and art.
 She is proficient in German.

 Rory Kassner, RN, CCRP, Clinical Research Nurse

 Rory serves as a Clinical Research Nurse on the CRU.
 She has worked as a nurse on the unit for over 15 years and is a Certified Clinical Research Professional through SoCRA.
 She is also ACLS certified.
 She earned her Bachelor of Science in Nursing in the Philippines.
 She was a surgical and psychiatric nurse in the Philippines before she was recruited to work as a nurse at Mt.
 Sinai Hospital in New York in 1982, where she started as a surgical nurse and then became a Clinical Research Nurse in 1984.
 She has worked and trained in various academic medical institutions, conducted Phase I-III clinical trials in adult and pediatric populations as

 Marjorie Lieberman, RN, Clinical Research Nurse

 Marjorie serves as a Clinical Research Nurse on the CRU.
 She has been an RN since 1967.
 She graduated from Temple University School of Nursing in Philadelphia, PA.
 She also received her BA in Human Resource Management in 1992; and in 1998, she received her Oncology Certification (OCN).
 Her various clinical experience includes working on medical, surgical and oncology units in different capacities: a staff nurse, a unit clinician responsible for staff and patient education, a chemotherapy infusion nurse, as well as a research nurse.
 While on the CRU, she is involved in Phase I-III research studies, patient and staff education, serving as a resource for oncology subjects.
 She particularly enjoys working with the elderly.
-Her interests outside of the CRU include most forms needlework such as needlepoint, counted cross stitch, knitting and crocheting; and not least of all, her 4 grandchildren.
+Her interests outside of the CRU include most forms of needlework such as needlepoint, counted cross stitch, knitting, and crocheting; and not least of all, her 4 grandchildren.